Cancer Misdiagnosis Claims

 Another instance of cancer misdiagnosis is when a doctor misdiagnosis cancer for another illness and the cancer patient does not undergo the relevant treatment or misses their window of opportunity for cancer treatment.

 Failure to Diagnose Cancer

-In this case a medical practitioner completely fails to notice the signs of cancer and completely fails to diagnose the patient’s cancer.
-This can lead to fatalities as the patient may not be diagnosed until the symptoms reach their peak when it may be too late to treat the cancer.
+In this case, a medical practitioner completely fails to notice the signs of cancer and completely fails to diagnose the patient’s cancer.
+This can lead to fatalities as the patient may not be diagnosed until the symptoms reach their peak when it may be too late to treat cancer.

 Delayed Diagnosis of Cancer

-Delayed diagnosis of cancer occurs when medical professionals fails to detect the patients cancer at the early stages.
-When diagnosis of cancer is delayed, so is the treatment, which can lead to complications for the patient in the future or in aggressive cancer patients can lead to their untimely death.
+Delayed diagnosis of cancer occurs when medical professionals fail to detect the patient’s cancer at the early stages.
+When a diagnosis of cancer is delayed, so is the treatment, which can lead to complications for the patient in the future or in aggressive cancer patients can lead to their untimely death.

 Process of Making a Cancer Misdiagnosis Compensation Claim *

 Claiming compensation for misdiagnosis of cancer differs from personal injury claims *, in that Injuries Board do not review medical negligence claims *.
 Therefore the claim must be brought thought he courts.
 However, if the medical practice responsible for the cancer misdiagnosis offers an adequate settlement it is possible for your claim to be settled outside of court.